sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-28-if-we-firmly-resolve-to-abandon-sin-the-angels-the-saints--grace-and-god-himself-will-be-our-defense.md

 ---
 published: true
+title: >-
-title: If we firmly resolve to abandon sin, the Angels, the Saints,  and God Himself will be our defense
+  If we firmly resolve to abandon sin, the Angels, the Saints,  and God Himself will be our defense
 archiveSlug: sinnersguide00luis
 archivePage: '317'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 197
 ---

 > Be prepared, therefore, to meet with difficulties.
 Remember the words of the Wise Man: "Son, when thou comest to the service of God, stand in justice and in fear, and prepare thy soul for temptation."
 [Ecclus. ii.
 1.]